isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Tamil.md

 <img src="/images/tam4.png" style="width:60%">

-*   Buddy Reading
-Buddy Reading is conducted as a before school assembly programme.
-The objective of the programme is to instil the Elias core values of Love and Service in our students.
-It involves P5 students with better language abilities guiding the weaker students in oral.
-The time spent by the students will be considered as their VIA hours.&nbsp;

 *   Cultural Activities
 The P5 Tamil students had the Villupaatu Workshop, an ancient form of musical story-telling on 31st March and 1st April in conjunction with the Mother-Tongue Language Fortnight.
 During the workshop, students learnt about the origin of Villupaatu, the occasions this style of storytelling was used, how a villupattu is performed and how it is different from traditional storytelling methods.
 Thereafter, the students worked in groups to perform a villupaatu to their classmates confidently.
 This workshop helped the students improve their spoken, listening and reading skills.